-- employee requests leave; and - 3. a completed Certification of Qualifying Exigency form within 15 calendar days, unless unusual circumstances exist to justify providing the form at a later date.
+- 1. as much advance notice as is reasonable and practicable under the circumstances; - 2. a copy of the covered military member's active duty orders when the employee requests leave; and - 3. a completed Certification of Qualifying Exigency form within 15 calendar days, unless unusual circumstances exist to justify providing the form at a later date.